Equity Release Gifting Options For Your Friends And Family

 Life has a habit of throwing a curveball at the most inconvenient times.
 Your property wealth may be needed to boost your retirement income later in life, or you may need to use some of your capital tied up in investments, savings or your property to finance your care needs in your senior years.

-People, on average, are living far longer than before.
+People, on average, are living significantly longer than they did in the past.
 Sometimes decades longer.
-Some seniors today are finding their pension plans haven’t performed as expected.
-Or they’re living to an unexpected age that wasn’t financially planned for, lowering their retirement income and leaving them reliant on products like equity release to boost their income in retirement.
+Some seniors today are finding that their pension plans haven’t performed as expected.
+Or they’re living to an unexpected age that wasn’t financially planned for, which reduces their retirement income and leaves them reliant on products like equity release to boost their income.

 For those releasing equity from property wealth at a younger age, closer to 55 years old, you’ll want to consider long-term care costs before releasing a lump sum so you know there’s some surplus cash available should the need arise.

 One of the most important factors is a Santander lifetime mortgage for the rest of your life.
-Plan providers can apply for an Early Repayment Charge (ERC) if you want to repay the loan early.
+Plan providers can apply for an Early Repayment Charge (ERC) to repay the loan early.
 These can be as high as 25% of your loan value.

-There are different scenarios when lenders will waive the ERCs, including when you need to downsize your home (known as downsizing protection) or if your partner passes or moves into long-term care.
-You need to move to a smaller property you can manage independently.
+Lenders will waive the ERCs under certain scenarios, including when you need to downsize your home (known as downsizing protection) or when your partner passes or moves into long-term care.
+You need to move to a smaller property that you can manage independently.

 The total value of benefits packages isn’t limited to a top-up on your weekly income.